 King Sejong the Great promulgated the use of Hangul in 1446.
 But the creation of Hangul, or the Korean alphabet was started in 1443 by King Sejong the Great and his team of scholars.
 Hangul’s original name was Hunminjeongeum or the Proper Sounds for the Instruction of the People.
 Hangul is the native script that was created by the king in order for Korea’s common people to learn how to read and write Korean easily.
 During those days, only the rich and the privileged were allowed to attend school and learn Hanja.

-The Korean alphabet
+The Korean Alphabet

 According to some linguists, Hangul is the world’s most logical writing system because the shapes of the consonants resemble the shape the mouth of a speaker makes when pronouncing them.

 Indubitably, the Korean language is difficult to learn for someone who speaks English.
 However, it is a fascinating language spoken in a country that is quickly gaining ground as an economic powerhouse.
 You’ll get a bonus for learning Korean, as you’ll be able to understand all those Korean dramas and movies that are widely available online.
 You’ll understand the lyrics of the songs of your K-pop idols and know what they say during interviews.
-Aside from that, you’ll get the chance to read Korean literature, which is as great as those coming from other Asian countries.
+Aside from that, you’ll get the chance to read Korean literature.
+And this is as great as those coming from other Asian countries.

 But while you’re still learning Korean, you might need translations from and into Korean.
 We’re here to help.
 Call Day Translations, Inc. at 1-800-969-6853 or send us an email at Contact us for a quick quote.
 Our translators are located around the world, ready to serve you wherever you are.
 Our native Korean speakers are available 24/7 any day of the week to work on your translation project.
 We guarantee that our translation, in any language, is 100% accurate.